swaywm/wlroots-rs/how-to-make-a-wayland-compositor/src/hello_world_analyze.md

 need to give it user state.
 In this case, there is no state to store so you can just pass the unit type `()`.

-Once the `Compositor` is set up then `run` can be called.
+Once the `Compositor` is set up `run` can be called.
 This will put it in the main Wayland event loop listening for events and dispatching to the callbacks.
 It will keep running until `wlroots::terminate` is called.
-Since this is never call it in this compositor it won't happen until it's kill it via a signal.
+Since this is never called in this compositor it won't happen until it's killed via a signal.

 ---